zxc23/dcss-scoreboard/README.md

 ## High-level program flow

+1. `loader.py`: CLI entrypoint
-1. Download logfiles using `wget --continue`
+  1. `sources.py`: download logfiles in parallel using `wget --continue`
-1. Load each game (eg each line) from logfiles into the database 'games' table
+  1. `log_import.py`: load each game (eg each line) from logfiles into the database
-  1. Games are loaded with scored=False
-1. Score each unscored game
+  1. `scoring.py`: score each unscored game:
-  1. Handle streaks (extend/close an existing one, or start a new one)
+    1. Handle streaks
-  1. Handle achievements (check for the game unlocking new achievements)
+    1. Handle achievements
-  1. Return a list of players who have a newly scored game
-1. Write the website
+  1. `write_website.py`: create the website directory
     1. Write all global pages (index, highscores, streaks)
-  1. Write player pages for updated players, using the list of players with a newly scored game
+    1. Write pages for players with newly scored games

 ## How to use